-CF is a genetic disorder.
-A child with CF inherits defective genes from each parent.
+A child with CF has faulty genes from each parent.
 Parents who have the gene, but do not have CF, are called carriers.

-CF is often diagnosed by symptoms, family history of CF, or a positive screening test in newborns.
-The diagnosis may be confirmed with genetic testing.
-Other lab tests that may be used to confirm CF include:
+This problem is diagnosed based on symptoms, family history, or a positive screening test in newborns.
+It can be confirmed with genetic testing.
+Other lab tests that may be done are:

-Other steps that may help clear mucus from the lungs include:
+Other things that may help clear the airways include:

 About Kids Health—The Hospital for Sick Children